theideapeople/Issue_writing/readme.md

 ## A Clear Title

 Writing a clear title of your issue or feature seems obvious but can be overlooked.
 It is the first thing that everyone will notice and you want to get their attention.
-That is why you are submitting rigth?
+That is why you are submitting right?

+*Examples of poor titles:
+* "HELP!!1"
+* "Broken"
+* "Lame, this program sux"

 ## One Issue or Request per Report